Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field

 with decay rates $\Gamma_n = -2\,\mathrm{Im}\,E_n$.
 While generic black-hole QNM spectra are not strictly log-periodic over the full frequency range, geometric spacing emerges in several analytically controlled limits, including near-extremal horizons and models with exact conformal symmetry in the near-horizon region~\cite{Hod1998}.

 It is important to emphasize that the present construction does not describe gravitational dynamics or curved spacetime.
-The model is instead a \emph{flat-spacetime toy system} in which a horizon-like absorbing boundary condition and inverse-square conformal symmetry are realized in a minimal and exactly solvable setting.
-In this sense, the model isolates the kinematic ingredients responsible for dissipative resonance spectra independently of their geometric origin in black-hole spacetimes.
+The model is instead formulated entirely in flat spacetime, where horizon-like absorbing boundary conditions and the inverse-square conformal symmetry are realized within a minimal and exactly solvable effective framework.
+In this sense, the analogy with black-hole quasinormal modes is purely kinematical: the present analysis isolates the essential ingredients responsible for dissipative resonance spectra independently of their geometric realization in curved black-hole spacetimes.